qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/snippets.rst

 You can create a shortcut for this on the toolbar.

-:doc:`See this Ajaxian article for the original source <Ajaxian>ie-tip-cheeky-way-to-see-the-current-state-of-the-page>`.
+:doc:`See this Ajaxian article for the original source <ajaxian>ie-tip-cheeky-way-to-see-the-current-state-of-the-page>`.

 .. _pages/snippets#running_a_source_version_from_a_web_server: